bendstein/Sepia/README.md

-An interpreter written in C# for a language called Sepia.
+A tree-walker interpreter written in C# for a language called Sepia.